commercetools/commercetools-dotnet-core-sdk/README.md

 ### Changing the Flow

-The token flow can be changed by using the ITokenFlowMapper.
+The token flow can be changed by using the ITokenFlowRegister.
 This interface is used for the mapping of the clients to their token flows.
 It can be injected in the same way as the IClient interface.
 The following code changes the token flow in applications that use a single client only:

-    private readonly ITokenFlowMapper tokenFlowMapper;
+    private readonly ITokenFlowRegister tokenFlowRegister;
     private readonly IClient client;
 	...
-	this.tokenFlowMapper.TokenFlowRegister.TokenFlow = TokenFlow.Password;
+	this.tokenFlowRegister.TokenFlow = TokenFlow.Password;

-In case there are more clients, the following code sets the TokenFlow for a specific client.
+In case there are more clients, the following code sets the TokenFlow for a specific client, by using the ITokenFlowRegister through ITokenFlowMapper.

     this.tokenFlowMapper.GetTokenFlowRegisterForClient(this.client.Name).TokenFlow = TokenFlow.Password;